IEEE-SUTD/Android-Workshop/Day 1.md

 * Creating a full calculator
 * Creating a survey app

-Hope you learned quite a bit from our 1st day.
+Hope you learned quite a bit from us.